arskom/spyne/doc/source/manual/usermanager.rst

 User Manager
 ============

-This tutorial builds on the :ref:`tutorial-helloworld` tutorial.
+This tutorial builds on the :ref:`manual-helloworld` tutorial.
 If you haven't done so, we recommended you to read it first.

 Let's try a more complicated example than just strings and integers!